show_page.php1 : dm07.jpg

 HISTORY: Found dead without any clinical signs with the exception of weight loss.

 HISTOPATHOLOGIC DESCRIPTION: Liver: Diffusely and markedly expanding and bridging between portal areas is a dense inflammatory infiltrate composed of high numbers of lymphocytes, fewer plasma cells, and rare neutrophils and macrophages.
 This inflammatory infiltrate separates and surrounds bile ducts and occasionally breaches the limiting plate and into adjacent sinusoids, where it separates and surrounds individual hepatocytes that are shrunken with bright eosinophilic cytoplasm and a pyknotic nucleus (piecemeal necrosis).
-There are varying degrees of fibrosis within portal areas that occasionally forms a thick band separating portal areas from the limiting plate.
-Adjacent hepatocytes are often pale, swollen, and vacuolated (degenerate).
+There are varying degrees of fibrosis within portal areas; these occasionally form a thick band separating portal areas from the limiting plate.
+Adjacent hepatocytes are often pale, swollen, and have vacuolated cytoplasm (degenerate).
 Bile duct epithelium is often pale with vacuolated cytoplasm and/or shrunken (degeneration), and within areas of inflammation there is often distortion of bile ductule shape.
-Diffusely, there are increased numbers small bile ducts (biliary ductular reaction).
-There are often moderate amounts of granular to globular, yellow-brown, cytoplasmic pigment within centrilobular hepatocytes (lipofuscin) and Kupffer cells (hemosiderin or bile).
+Diffusely, there are increased numbers of small bile ducts (biliary ductular reaction).
+There are often moderate amounts of granular to globular, yellow-brown, cytoplasmic pigment within centrilobular hepatocytes (lipofuscin or hemosiderin) and Kupffer cells (hemosiderin or bile).
 The margin of the liver is undulant, rounded, and lobular.
 The capsule is diffusely and markedly expanded by moderate amounts of clear space (edema) and few previously described inflammatory cells.
 Portal lymphatics are occasionally dilated.

 MORPHOLOGIC DIAGNOSIS: Liver: Hepatitis, portal and bridging, lymphocytic, chronic, diffuse, severe, with biliary hyperplasia and portal fibrosis, breed unspecified, feline.